 In 1997, Matt earned a BA in Anthropology from the University of Nebraska and pursued a career in field archaeology throughout the Great Plains and American West.
 Spurred by an interest in field mapping, he returned to Nebraska and earned his MA and Ph.D. in Geography.

-From 2013 to 2014, Matt studied ceramics at the University of Wisconsin-River Falls and continues a pottery practice, spending much of his time hand-building and decorating ceramic vessels.
+From 2013 to 2015, Matt studied ceramics at the University of Wisconsin-River Falls under the mentorship of Randy Johnston and continues making ceramic vessels that reference ancient pottery from Japan and North America.

 How to Map a River with Gunpowder, National Geographic's All Over the Map blog, Nov.
 2016.

 Love Maps?
 This Exhibit is for You, Interview with Tom Crann on Minnesota Public Radio, Oct.
 2015.

 Shoebox Gallery Hosts Final Show, City Pages, Oct.
 2014.